medeopolis/CollectiveAccessManual/pawtucket/ban_hammer.md

 # Removing a single ban

-This has to be done within the database.
+This has to be done within the database, there is no CLI option yet.

 ```
 MariaDB [collectiveaccess]> DELETE FROM ca_ip_bans WHERE ip_addr='192.168.100.4';